damianhakert/damianhakert.github.io/source/_posts/2016-03-30-shared-runners.markdown

 author_twitter: ayufanpl
 ---

-A few months ago we started offering the Shared Runners.
+A few months ago we started offering the Shared Runners for GitLab.com.
 These are machines that run your builds in docker containers.
-This is convienient way to start with GitLab without any hurdle.
+This is convienient way to start with GitLab.com without any hurdle.
 These machines can run any of your builds that is compatible with Docker.

 The Shared Runners are free to build any type of project, including the private one.